For a more customized experience and deep integration, many Open edX users stand up a dedicated instance.

 Open edX distribution from edX (Source Code)

-EdX’s distributions target organizations who have development resources to work on their learning platform.
+The Open edX source distribution targets organizations who have development resources to work on their learning platform.

-Open edX distribution from IBM
+Open edX distribution by Tutor

-Open edX distribution from Bitnami
+Open edX distribution by Bitnami

 The Open edX powered by Bitnami provides a one-click install solution for Open edX.
 Download installers and virtual machines, or run your own Open edX server in the cloud.